magnoeasy/easybuilder/english.md

 To make the "Signature" component work you will need one more "DateTime" or "Date" component and two "Hidden" components.

-So first we will add the "DateTime" component and name it "Date and Time", and we will name the "Signature" component "Signature".
+So first we will add the "DateTime" component and name it "Date and Time", and name the "Signature" component as "Signature".
 ![image](https://user-images.githubusercontent.com/81401104/116140745-23330a80-a6ae-11eb-96ae-78a7e38011a2.png)